jrpotter/notebook/notes/networking/index.md

 %%ANKI
 Basic
 In a connection-oriented packet network, what routing information is stored in a packet?
-Back: An index into a switch's state table .
+Back: An index into a switch's state table.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1748487037249-->
 END%%